 After a stroke, it becomes more difficult to get life insurance.
 A stroke is a serious medical event and the chance for more issues afterwards is so high, life insurance companies need to be careful.
 However, even though a stroke is quite serious, it is still possible for many applicants to still get life insurance.
-One of the best ways to improve your chances is to put together a strong application.
-From there, your policy will depend on the severity of your stroke plus your current health.
+Improve your chances by putting together a strong application.
+Your policy will depend on the severity of your stroke plus your current health.

 In this article, we will look at the underwriting rules for life insurance after a stroke so you can get prepared.